 You see, astronaut Steve West's time over on Saturn has left him slowly melting into glop while simultaneously giving him superhuman strength and an insatiable appetite that only human flesh can sate.
 Don't bother asking about how he can easily pull victims apart with a rapidly deteriorating musculoskeletal structure; that'll just get in the way of all the ooey-gooey makeup effects!
-To its credit, this is one of the few things the movie does do well; Rick Baker's nastily convincing special effects really do look every bit like a man slowly liquifying before our eyes, and the movie is packed with Nausea Fuel and graphic violence that really stood out at the time.
+To its credit, this is one of the things the movie does well; Rick Baker's nastily convincing special effects really do look every bit like a man slowly liquifying before our eyes, and the movie is packed with Nausea Fuel and graphic violence that really stood out at the time.

 Not to be confused with The Molten Man, a Spider-Man supervillain.

 This film provides examples of:

-- Artistic License - Biology: The fisherman's head seems to be made of papier mache, filled with a liter's worth of red temper paint.
+- The fisherman's head seems to be made of papier-mache, filled with a liter's worth of red tempera paint.